RVCC-IDMX/about-me-Howisthisaface/README.md

 this program uses a color scheme consisting of rgba(209, 157, 96, 1) or #D19D60, rgba(109, 134, 145, 1) or #6D8691, rgba(105, 178, 209, 1) or #69B2D1, rgba(124, 114, 103, 1) or #7C7267, rgba(65, 77, 82, 1) or #414D52, and rgba(51, 42, 32, 1) or #332A20.

 At the top of my page, I have the logo that I made with my initials, though for some reason I couldn’t get rid of the white bar at the bottom using the software we used in class.
 Along with this I have the name of the class and the navbar.
+Unfortunitly, I couldn't get the hamburger styling to work correctly.
+I tried following the videos given first and didn't get the results shown, so I tried looking for some other explination videos and still couldn't figure out where I had gone wrong.

 I then have my introduction and bio sections.
 The introduction section as my avatar, name and where I live.
 The bio section goes more in depth about the things I want to do and that interest me, along with a photo of myself from high school.